Michi0403/OpenMorph.NET/README.md

 That’s exactly what OpenMorph.NET aims to do!

-## 🛠 Features
+🛠 Features

-- **STL → Parametric OpenSCAD Conversion**: Convert an STL file into an editable OpenSCAD file with parameters you can tweak.
+STL → Parametric OpenSCAD Conversion: Convert an STL file into an editable OpenSCAD file with parameters you can tweak.

-- **Shape Recognition**: Automatically detect basic 3D shapes like spheres, cylinders, cones, and planes.
-- **Memory-Efficient**: Read large STL files in chunks to avoid running out of memory.
-- **Flexibility**: Customize the generated OpenSCAD code for your needs, tweak parameters, or adapt designs.
+High-Precision Polyhedron Export: Outputs detailed .scad code with minimal loss of original mesh precision.

+Memory-Efficient: Handles large STL files efficiently using parallel processing and streaming techniques.

+Flexible Command-Line Interface: Use flags to control output length, timeouts, and format detection.

+Cross-Platform: Works on Windows, macOS, and Linux via self-contained binaries.

+⚠️ Note on Shape Recognition:
+While the app is structured to support shape recognition (spheres, cylinders, cones, etc.), this feature is not yet implemented in the current release.
+At the moment, OpenMorph.NET acts as a very fast STL → OpenSCAD polyhedron converter, with exact facet preservation and high fidelity.

+Shape recognition will be gradually introduced in future updates — intelligently identifying common primitives without any loss of detail.

 ## 🚀 Getting Started

 ### Prerequisites

-To run this project, you need:
+To run this project from source, you need:

 - **.NET 8 SDK** installed on your computer.
 You can download it from [here](https://dotnet.microsoft.com/download).
-- A **compatible STL file** for testing the conversion process.
+- A **compatible STL file** to test the conversion process.

+> ✅ *Note: The tool has been tested on Windows during development.
+Self-contained binaries are available for other platforms in the releases.*

-### Running the App
+### Running From Source

 1. Clone the repository:
     ```bash